keystonejs/keystone-email/README.md

 See [the Nodemailer README](https://github.com/nodemailer/nodemailer) for more information about supported transports and plugins.

 ## Usage with AWS SES

+Add a dependency for `aws-sdk`, i.e. add `"aws-sdk": "^2.20.0",` to package.json of your project.

 The following `send()` options are applicable when using `awsses` as the transport: